shivashankarv/uofcalgary_biohack_2025/index.md

   - **Surprising** – The AI occasionally asked better questions than human interviewers!
   - **Fun** – Who knew you could build slides through a conversation?

-:bulb: **Meta Insight:**
-> “Using AI creatively isn't just a hack—it's the future of rapid knowledge synthesis.”